hyperledger/fabric/docs/source/commands/peerchaincode.md

   Transient map of arguments in JSON encoding

+Flags of type stringArray are to be repeated rather than concatenating their values.
+For example, you will use `--peerAddresses localhost:9051 --peerAddresses localhost:7051` rather than `--peerAddresses "localhost:9051 localhost:7051"`.

 ## peer chaincode install
 ```
 Install a chaincode on a peer.
 This installs a chaincode deployment spec package (if provided) or packages the specified chaincode before subsequently installing it.